-Strong quake off Turkish and Greek coasts kills two, injures 20
+Strong quake off Turkish and Greek coasts kills two, injures scores more

 Several stores were damaged in Bodrum's Gumbet district as a result of rising sea levels, store owners told broadcaster NTV.

-A local Kos website, Kostoday.com, showed images of rising sea levels and parts of the tourist strip flooded.
+A local Kos website, Kostoday.com, showed images of rising sea levels and parts of the tourist strip flooded, and large chunks of rubble elsewhere.
 One showed the picture of a small fishing boat on a road.

-The temblor, initially reported as a magnitude 6.9, was very shallow, only 6.2 miles (10 km) below the seabed, the US Geological Survey said.
+The temblor, initially reported as a magnitude 6.9, was very shallow, only 6.2 miles (10 km) below the seabed, the U.S. Geological Survey said.

 Turkish and Greek authorities put its magnitude lower at 6.3 and 6.4.
 Local authorities said the quake was felt across the Aegean coast.